Murder of Sonya Massey: Criminal trial

-On July 17, 2024, a grand jury indicted Grayson on five counts, including three counts of first-degree murder, one count of aggravated battery with a firearm, and one count of official misconduct.
-Grayson was held in jail without bail.
-Sangamon County State's Attorney John Milhiser's review did "not support a finding that … Grayson was justified in his use of deadly force", and prosecutors compared him to "an officer intentionally and unnecessarily putting himself in front of a moving vehicle and then justifying use of force because of fear of being struck".
-Farley, Grayson's partner, later testified against him.
-Stating “She never did anything that made me think she was a threat," and that it was Grayson's actions that raised his "sense of awareness."
+On July 17, 2024, a grand jury indicted Grayson on three counts of first-degree murder, one count of aggravated battery with a firearm, and one count of official misconduct.
+He was held in jail without bail.
+Grayson pled not guilty on July 18.
+His attorneys had argued for his pretrial release, appealing to the Supreme Court of Illinois, which denied the petition for release on bond.
+Sangamon County State's Attorney John Milhiser's review did "not support a finding that… Grayson was justified in his use of deadly force."
+Prosecutors compared him to "an officer intentionally and unnecessarily putting himself in front of a moving vehicle and then justifying use of force because of fear of being struck."
+Grayson was transferred to Macon County Jail from Menard County Jail on October 29, 2024.
+He was also transferred to Sangamon County Jail from Macon County Jail on July 23, 2025.